reddypidugu/aws/README.md

-# Auto Deploymemnt of EKS Infrastructure on AWS Terraform
+# Auto Deploymemnt of EKS Infrastructure on AWS with Terraform

 ## Project Content
 This project contains the three modules